 •Dr. Alfaro-Velcamp has volunteered at the UCT Refugee Rights Clinic and the International Rescue Committee.
 She was a Legislative Ambassador for the American Cancer Society (ACS), and has advocated for cancer research.
 She was invited to join the ACS Access To Care Team to help educate and advocate for affordable healthcare.

 •Dr. Alfaro-Velcamp holds a Ph.D. in History and an M.A. in Latin American Studies from Georgetown University.
-She earned a M.Sc. in Comparative Politics at the London School of Economics and Political Science, and a B.A. at California Polytechnic State University in San Luis Obispo.
+She earned an M.Phil. in Human Rights Law from the Faculty of Law at the University of Cape Town, South Africa, and an M.Sc. in Comparative Politics at the London School of Economics and Political Science.
 Dr. Alfaro-Velcamp has lived in Mexico City, Santiago (Chile), Bradford (U.K.), and taught world history at Lincoln University College in Buenos Aires, Argentina.

 •Dr. Alfaro-Velcamp was chosen “Faculty Member of the Year” by the Mexican Student Association (MEChA) in 2004.